swiftlang/swift-evolution/proposals/NNNN-self-access-for-property-initializers.md

 //                                  ˜˜˜˜˜˜˜˜˜˜˜˜˜˜˜˜˜˜
 //                                  |- 🛑 Error: 'initialization' does not support multiple arguments
 //                                  |- 🔧 Fix-it: replace 'ridiculous, absurd' with 'selfAvailable'
-//                                  |- 🔧 Fix-it: replace 'ridiculous, absurd' with 'selfUnvailable'
+//                                  |- 🔧 Fix-it: replace 'ridiculous, absurd' with 'selfUnavailable'
 //                                  `- 🔧 Fix-it: remove 'initialization: ridiculous, absurd' for default "selfUnavailable" context

 // Fix-it for multiple arguments if one of them is valid: